Semigroup models for biochemical reaction networks: Discussion

 \section{Discussion}

-In this work, we have shown that the CRS formalism has a natural algebraic structure induced by the simultaneous and subsequent functions of catalysts.
+In this work, it was shown that the CRS formalism has a natural algebraic structure induced by the simultaneous and subsequent functions of catalysts.
 The constructed semigroups contain all possible functional combinations and thus faithfully reflect the catalytic properties of the network.
-As such, they are equipped with additional structure that behaves well: There is an idempotent addition (reflecting simultaneous function) that obeys left-distributivity.
-Moreover, the partial order inherited from the full transformation semigroup on the set of chemicals allows to assign a well-defined catalytic function to any subset of chemicals.
-These functions respect the partial order on subsets of chemicals via inclusion and lead to the definition of a discrete dynamics on the CRS.
-Finally, the interplay of these structures yields several sufficient and necessary conditions for a CRS to be RA, F and RAF.
-A combination of all developed tools allows to prove that the maximal RAF subset of a CRS is is the fixed point of the dynamics $(Y_n)_{n \in \mathbb{N}}$ with initial condition $Y_0 = \Phi_{X_F}(\emptyset)$.
-Moreover, all RAF subsets $Y \in X$ are characterized by the condition $\Phi_Y(\emptyset)^* = Y$ and that the partial order of the functions $\Phi_Y$ respects the partial order of the RAF subsets.\\
+Moreover, the partial order on $\mathcal{S}$ allows to assign a well-defined catalytic function to any subset of chemicals.
+These functions respect the partial order on subsets of chemicals via inclusion and allow to define a sustaining and a reduced sustaining dynamics of the CRS.
+Finally, the interplay of these structures yields a characterization of the maximal self-sustaining set of chemicals.
+Moreover, a closer inspection of the sustaining dynamics naturally leads to the definition of functionally closed sets of chemicals.
+Finally, a combination of the methods developed in this article allows to give a characterization of the lattice of all functionally closed sets of chemicals.
+Such sets of chemicals should play an important role in the analysis of the modular structure of CRS and pose valuable targets for the analysis of CRS corresponding to real biological systems, such as the ones constructed by \cite{Sousa2015} and \cite{Xavier2022}.\\